 An Oregon Advance Directive helps you prepare for medical situations where you’re unable to communicate your health care preferences to a doctor or emergency personnel.

-In Oregon, your Advance Directive gives you the ability to select someone as your health care agent.
-Your health care agent is responsible for making medical decisions in your best interest in the event you can’t physically or mentally make those decisions clear.
+In Oregon, your Advance Directive allows you to select someone as your healthcare agent.
+Your healthcare agent is responsible for making medical decisions in your best interest if you can’t physically or mentally make those decisions evident.

 As you complete your legal document, you may observe one or more of the following terms, which are outlined in Section 127.505 of the Oregon Revised Statutes: